Govt to set up field hospitals in Lombardy, E.Romagna

 18 Marzo 2020

-Rome, March 18 - The government is gearing to set up field hospitals foe the coronavirus in Lombardy and Emilia- Romagna to ease some of the pressure on hard-pressed health services in the northern regions hit hardest by the crisis, sources said Wednesday.
+Rome, March 18 - The government is gearing to set up field hospitals for the coronavirus in Lombardy and Emilia Romagna to ease some of the pressure on hard-pressed health services in the northern regions hit hardest by the crisis, sources said Wednesday.
 A hospital at Piacenza should be ready in 72 hours while at Crema an inspection ordered by Defence Minister Lorenzo Guerini is still taking place, they said.
+Sources later said the Piacenza field hospital would be operational on Friday.

 LE RUBRICHE